OutSystems/docs-product/src/develop/ui/patterns/mobile/adaptive/gallery.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Displays content (such as cards) in a specific set of columns, configurable per device type and orientation.
+summary: Displays content in a specific set of columns, configurable per device type and orientation.
 ---

 # Gallery